johnwargo/https-client-esp32-json-body/readme.md

 #include "config.h"
 ```

-## Embedding the Certificate
+## Server Certificate

-There are a several articles on the Internet that describe how to use certificates in an Arduino sketch.
-The one I started with is [ESP32 HTTPS Requests (Arduino IDE)](https://randomnerdtutorials.com/esp32-https-requests/).
-If it wasn't so ridiculously full of advertisements, it would be a more useful article, but it does describe how to use a Certificate Authority Certificate in an Arduino sketch.

-I created an automated process for converting a downloaded certificate file into the code needed to use it in an Arduino Sketch, you can find the details in [Automated Public Cert to Arduino Header Conversion](https://johnwargo.com/posts/2025/public-cert-arduino/).
-The end result is a file in the sketch called `caCert.h` that contains the public key for the root certificate used for the Bacon Ipsum API server.
+The project includes the server Certificate Authority (CA) certificate for the host.
+Without this, the HTTPS connection fails.
+I downloaded the certificate using [Automated Public Cert to Arduino Header Conversion](https://johnwargo.com/posts/2025/public-cert-arduino/) and converted it using the [Cert2Arduino](https://cert2arduino.netlify.app/) application.
+The end result is a file in the sketch called `cert.h` that contains the public key for the root certificate used for the server.

 Keeping the certificate in a separate file makes your code a lot easier to read.
 The sketch loads it using the following: